ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/yaml-install.md

 ---
-    description: In this guide, we'll walk through the process of deploying $productName$ in Kubernetes for ingress routing.
+    description: In this guide, we'll walk through the process of deploying Emissary in Kubernetes for ingress routing.
 ---
 # Install manually

-In this guide, we'll walk you through installing, configuring, and customizing
-$productName$ in your Kubernetes cluster.
+In this guide, we'll walk you through installing, configuring, and customizing Emissary in your Kubernetes cluster.

-The manual install process does require more user configuration than the [quick start method](../../../tutorials/getting-started/), but it does allow you to control the aspects of your base $productName$ installation.
+The manual install process does require more user configuration than the [quick start method](../../../tutorials/getting-started/), but it does allow you to control the aspects of your base Emissary installation.

 ## Before you begin

-$productName$ is designed to run in Kubernetes for production.
+Emissary is designed to run in Kubernetes for production.
 The most essential requirements are:

 * Kubernetes 1.11 or later
 * The `kubectl` command-line tool

-## Install $productName$
+## Install Emissary

-$productName$ is typically deployed to Kubernetes from the command line.
-If you don't have Kubernetes, you should use our [Docker](../docker) image to deploy $productName$ locally.
+Emissary is typically deployed to Kubernetes from the command line.
+If you don't have Kubernetes, you should use our [Docker](../docker) image to deploy Emissary locally.

 1. In your terminal, run the following command: